guyou/Q3Log/readme.txt

                     Weapon      = The name of this weapon Kills       = Total number of kills with this weapon for this user
+                    Percent     = The percentage of kills for this user using this weapon

   All Pages -
                     System Tages